We got our fill of good food this week. Saturday afternoon was the Johns Creek International Festival and Thursday evening was Taste of Alpharetta.

 There’s a restaurant across the street from Katy’s school that says it is “fun Indian street eats”.
 We’ve been really curious but haven’t made it over there.
 They had a table so we got to try it out.

 They had each dish out so you could see what it looked like.
 We went for the samosa chat (bottom left bowl) and it was really good.
 I think we’ll need to go try the restaurant.
+(Update, we went to the restaurant and didn’t care for it.)

 I’m sure we mispronounced it, but however you say it, it was good.